Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

 Back on the Assignments page, verify that the app has been assigned to the role.

 ### Authentication and Authorization
-There are multiple ways to authenticate to Exchange Online using a certificate with each has its own pros and cons, in this example we are using the option where we connect using a certificate thumbprint and therefore the Certificate has to be locally installed.
+There are multiple ways to authenticate to the Graph API with each has its own pros and cons, in this example we are using the Authorization Code grant type.

 *	First we need to get the <b>Client ID</b>, go to the <b>Azure Portal > Azure Active Directory > App Registrations</b>.
 *	Select your application and copy the Application (client) ID value.
-*	After we have the Client ID we also have to get the <b>Certificate Thumbprint</b>.
+*	After we have the Client ID we also have to create a <b>Client Secret</b>.
 *	From the Azure Portal, go to <b>Azure Active Directory > App Registrations</b>.
 *	Select the application we have created before, and select "<b>Certificates and Secrets</b>".
+*	Under “Client Secrets” click on the “<b>New Client Secret</b>” button to create a new secret.
+*	Provide a logical name for your secret in the Description field, and select the expiration date for your secret.
-*	Under “Certificates” copy the value of the “<b>Thumbprint</b>”.
+*	It's IMPORTANT to copy the newly generated client secret, because you cannot see the value anymore after you close the page.
-*	At last we need to <b>install the certificate on the HelloID Agent server</b>.
-This has to be locally installed since we work with the thumbprint only and not the certificate itself.
+*	At last we need to get the <b>Tenant ID</b>.
+This can be found in the Azure Portal by going to <b>Azure Active Directory > Overview</b>.

 ### Connection settings
 The following settings are required to connect.